oylsister/SM-GunMenu/README.md

 **\*Check out branch 'dev' for experimental updates.\***

 ## Feature
-- Restrict Option Including Weapon Type (NEW)
+- Restrict Option Including Weapon Type.
 - Allowing Player to save their own loadout.
 - Allowing Customize more than 1 command for each gun.
 - Toggleable Auto-Rebuy on Spawn.